 The presence of unit roots in levels warrants the investigation of the existence of a long-run relationship between (the log of) Gini net, per capita real GDP, and the rest of the variables.
 We employ the tests by Kao (1999) and Pedroni (2004).
 The former treats all parameters except fixed effects as homogeneous and therefore is misspecified if heterogeneous dynamics exist.
 The results of the cointegration tests in Table 5 in the Appendix suggest the existence of a long-run relationship.
 In particular, in the majority of cases and irrespective of the inclusion of a trend, both homogeneous and heterogeneous tests reject the null hypothesis of no co-integration, providing evidence of co-movements between the series in the long run.

 Finally, we empirically test for convergence, which is equal to testing for the stationarity of the difference between the levels of the series for any pair of countries.
 This would imply that the series are cointegrated.
-Formally: , where y is (the log of) net Gini, and (i; j) are the country pairs.
-We follow Evans (1998) methodology, if the previous in-difference equation the condition holds, then: .
+Formally: (yi,t-yj,t)∼I(0)∀(i,j), where y is (the log of) net Gini, and (i; j) are the country pairs.
+We follow Evans (1998) methodology, if the previous in-difference equation the condition holds, then: N-1j=1N∑(yi,tj,t.

 Therefore, the null hypothesis of non-convergence can be resumed in the unit root null of panel unit root tests.
-We employ the LLC, and the IPS panel unit root tests, leveraging on the fact that the autoregressive parameter in the income inequality differentials is allowed to vary across countries.
+We employ the LLC, and the IPS panel unit root tests, leveraging on the fact that the autoregressive parameter in the income inequality differentials is allowed to vary across countries (see Table 4 Appendix), the Openness variable presents the unit root for both tests.

 Table 6 in the Appendix presents the results of the tests of conditional convergence for (the log of) net Gini and Gini market (in this case, we consider the Gini market to compare results).
 Beyond the full sample, we also consider the different two sub-samples to investigate the existence of convergence clubs.
 The first column reports the LLC test along with its significance level.
 For the full sample, we cannot reject the null hypothesis of unit root presence, suggesting no convergence.
-When looking at the t-statistic for every country, the majority of them cannot reject the null hypothesis at 5% level.
+When looking at the t-statistic for every country, the majority of them cannot reject the null hypothesis at the 5% level.
 However, the BR test rejects the null, implying convergence for the full sample, as the sub-sample of highly indebted countries.

 The fact that countries are not generally converging to the average for the sample and sub-sample of countries hit most by the crisis does not exclude the possibility that countries are also converging to an average of developed countries.
 The results of the income inequality unit root tests suggest that convergence is not occurring in Europe and in the United States.
-Such findings are once again corroborated by the results of the IPS test suggesting that there is not convergence when redistribution effects are netted out.
+Such findings are once again corroborated by the results of the IPS test suggesting that there is no convergence when redistribution effects are netted out.

 3.4.
 The impact on income inequality: specification features